Al Ghurair: Mobility

-Printing & Publishing
+Ventures

 Al Ghurair Printing & Publishing was established in 1978 and focuses on printing and publishing.
 The services include designing, prepress, production, binding & finishing, quality control and logistics.

 Retail

 Al Ghurair Retail LLC operates 60 stores in 3 countries for the brands Springfield and THEFACESHOP.
 The retail distribution and warehousing facility is located in Dubai.

+Auto

+AG Auto functions through a network of offices in UAE and Saudi Arabia.

+Al Ghurair Auto is the exclusive distributor of Chinese automaker EXEED Automobile Company (EXEED) in UAE.

 Education

 Dar Al Marefa and Al Ghurair University are educational institutions associated with the group.
 Dar Al Marefa is a school based in Dubai.
 The school provides a bilingual curriculum with the syllabi covering social, physical and academic development.
-Al Ghurair University (AGU), based in Dubai, is a private higher educational institution that focuses on accredited bachelor degree programmes for students.
+Al Ghurair University (AGU), based in Dubai, was a private higher educational institution that focused on accredited bachelor degree programmes for students.
+AGU closed its doors in 2022.